lackhand/princess/tools/tier.md

 ---
 layout: navpage
 title: Tier
-section: "1.1"
+section: "1.01"
 ---

-Can a normal person knock down a wall by using dry spaghetti?
+Can a normal person knock down a wall by using a piece of dry spaghetti?

-What if the wall were made of soft cheese?
-Hard cheese?
-They're using boiled spaghetti?
+What about a wall made of cheese? **Soft** cheese?

 **Tier** lets us capture our expectations around this and other important questions by estimating scale.
 Numbers are useful: you can compare them, or pick up that many dice.
-Lots of other tools will use tier in specific ways, but for now let's just talk about how to estimate a tier at all.
+The other tools will make use **tier** in specific ways; for now, let's talk about how to measure it.

-For instance, we might say a stone wall was Hardness IV, and the spaghetti Hardness -2.
+We might say a stone wall was Hardness III, and the spaghetti Hardness -2.
-That's a difference of 6!
+That's a difference of 5!
 A big number!
 Very difficult to overcome!

-But perhaps soft cheese is merely Hardness -1.
+But perhaps a soft cheese wall is merely Hardness -1.
-That's a difference of 1 level, a small number, it's... plausible but difficult.
+That sounds doable, and only has a difference of 1 so it's hard but possible.

 We can use this same procedure to answer harder questions too:
 * Can a cat sneak past a security system?